 Capital Surplus and Reserves on the Balance Sheet

 To understand Capital Surplus on the balance sheet, you must first understand the concept of surplus.
-From an accounting standpoint, surplus is the difference between the total par value of the stock outstanding and the shareholders' equity and Proprietorship Reserves.
-(Don't panic!
+From an accounting standpoint, a surplus is a difference between the total par value of the stock outstanding and the shareholders' equity and proprietorship reserves.
+Don't panic!
 It's not as complicated as it sounds!
 You already know what par value and shareholders' equity represent.
-The only thing you haven't learned about is Proprietorship Reserves, which are set up to alert investors that a certain part of the shareholder equity cannot be paid out as cash dividends since they have another purpose.)
+The only thing you haven't learned about is proprietorship reserves, which are set up to alert investors that a certain part of the shareholder equity cannot be paid out as cash dividends since they have another purpose.

 In other words, Capital Surplus tells you how much of the company's shareholders' equity is not due to retained earnings.

 Reserves and Proprietorship Reserves